 While the effort to convince the public of this may still take decades and may only inch forward in baby-steps, perhaps now there are more baby-steps we can make, and have a better overall story to tell.

-Michael Brown is president of Metro Analytics based in Salt Lake City, Utah.
+Michael Brown is president of Urban Innovators based in Salt Lake City, Utah.

 Related Links and References